h-nters/debian12/README.md

 # copy default xinit config to home dir
 cp xinitrc to ~/.xinitrc

-# delete all text in file
+# delete all text in ~/.xinitrc and add
 exec dwm

 # packages to install